osrf/ros1_ign/ros_gz_sim_demos/README.md

     ros2 launch ros_gz_sim_demos air_pressure.launch.xml

-You can subscribe to receive the data with:
+This demo also shows the use of custom QoS parameters.
+The sensor data is published as as "best-effort", so trying to subscribe to "reliable" data won't work.
+See the difference between:

+    ros2 topic echo /air_pressure --qos-reliability best_effort

+And

-    ros2 topic echo /air_pressure
+    ros2 topic echo /air_pressure --qos-reliability reliable

 ![](images/air_pressure_demo.png)